 In 1884 Mr Thomas Wilde Powell purchased the Penybont Tillery Colliery and levels and formed Messrs Powell’s Tillery Co.

 In about 1890 the Abertillery Collieries Company, comprising Mr T. Robins of Abertillery and Mr Edgar Williams of Crumlin were formed and were working the levels in this area.

 In January 1896 the company announced that after a 3-year search, they had found the lost Tillery coal seam, the collieries in the area had lost the seam 20 years earlier.

 The Tillery Coal Levels were not listed until 1923, when at that time they were named the Tillery House Coal Levels, and owned by Ham, Emery and Rogers, of 5 Gladstone Street, Cross Keys, near Newport and employed fifteen men below ground with three men on the surface.

 I have no closure date at this present time.

 This later coal level was situated just south east of the Tillery Coal Levels above where Adam Street is today.

 Mr W. H. Gilson.

-In 1938 the Olwen Coal Level was owned by Mr W. H. Gilson of Newhaven, Western Avenue, Newport and employed eighteen men below ground and eight men above ground.
+In 1938 the Olwen Coal Level was owned by Mr W. H. Gilson of Newhaven, Western Avenue, Newport and employed eighteen men below ground with eight men on the surface.

 In 1945 this coal level was not listed.